Black Bounces with multiple throats and anti-throats: Abstract

 \section{Abstract}

-In this work we verify the possibility of building new solutions of black-bounces with modifications in the area in the context of the general relativity in four dimensions.
-These new solutions can present extra structures such as anti-throats.
-We see that there are two regions where the area goes to infinity and depending on the model one of these regions presents curvature singularities.
-Regular solutions can be extended to negative values of the radial coordinate and have a symmetrical structure whereas some singular solutions cannot be extended and have no symmetrical structure.
-The energy conditions are analyzed and, for some solutions, at lest one of the inequalities in the null energy condition is not respected, in such a way that the remains energy conditions are violated in some given region.
-We also presented solutions that satisfied the null energy condition at lest outside the event horizon.
+In this article, we test the possibility of building new black-bounce spacetimes with changes in the area in the context of general relativity in four dimensions.
+These new metrics can present extra structures, such as anti-throats.
+We see two regions where the area goes to infinity, and, depending on the model, one of these regions presents curvature singularities.
+Regular metrics can be extended to negative values of the radial coordinate and have a symmetrical structure, whereas some singular cases cannot be extended and have no symmetrical structure.
+The energy conditions are analyzed, and, for some cases, at least one of the inequalities in the null energy condition is not respected.
+We also presented models that satisfied the null energy condition outside the event horizon.
+The event horizon hides the throats of these models.

 \HMS{{\scriptscriptstyle{HMS}}}